input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 <!-- OPTIONAL SECTIONS: see CIP-9999 > Specification > CPS > Structure table -->

-- *How vulnerable is Cardano to Randomness Manipulation, and what are the potential consequences?*
+- *How vulnerable is Cardano to randomness manipulation, and what are the potential consequences?*
 - *Is Cardano currently being manipulated?*
-- *Are we sufficiently discouraging randomness manipulation?*
+- *Are we effectively discouraging randomness manipulation?*
-- How does handling the worst-case scenario of a grinding attack impact the security parameter $`K`$ in the Ouroboros Consensus Protocol
+- *How does handling the worst-case scenario of a grinding attack impact the security parameter $`K`$ in the Ouroboros consensus protocol?*
+- *Who stands to benefit from a grinding attack?*
+- *What are the practical limits of a grinding attack given the current computational power available on the market?*
+- *Are these randomness manipulation strategies economically viable?*

 ## References